We are a pioneer in the discovery of genetic modifiers and the subsequent development of novel therapies.

 Genetic modifiers or disease suppressors are genes that counteract the effect of a disease-causing gene.

 To date genetic modifier or suppressor genes have been difficult to identify using population genetics, especially for rare genetic disorders.
-Furthermore, data from population genetics alone does not provide direct insight into the underlying biological process that causes disease suppression.
+Furthermore, data from population genetics alone do not provide direct insight into the underlying biological process that causes disease suppression.

 The library of mutant cells is then stained using fluorescent labelling for a specific disease/pathway marker, such as a disease-associated process, to quantify how the gene mutation affects the cell’s health.

-Cells with the cellular phenotype of interest are isolated using a FACs (fluorescent activated cell sorter) and the experimentally introduced mutations are determined using modern DNA sequencing technology.
+Cells with the cellular phenotype of interest are isolated using a FACS (fluorescent activated cell sorter) and the experimentally introduced mutations are determined using modern DNA sequencing technology.

 The Cell-Seq platform is used on healthy and diseased cells in parallel to unlock disease-specific genetic modifiers, including disease suppressors.
+In addition, our proprietary data-mining tools allow to map previously uncharted biological pathways and interrogate disease biology in an unprecedented fashion.

 We are enabling the development of disease modifying therapeutics for devastating diseases including inherited rare diseases and cancer.